 - Depression, dullness and a general loss of interest in their surroundings.
 For the example, a normally playful dog may become quiet.

-- Excessive grass eating.
+- Excessively grass eating.
 Eating some grass is normal for dogs.
-Grass has a soothing effect on their digestive system and all dogs do that.
+Grass has a soothing effect on their digestive system and most dogs display this behavior.
 However, eating excessive grass is a sign that your dog’s digestive system needs some help to function well.

-- Loose stools (a dog’s stool should be firm with a shape that is easy to be picked up.
-It should not be watery or runny) or stools with blood in it (dogs stools must not have any blood in it).
+- Loose stools (a dog’s stool should be firm with a shape that is easy to pick up- it should not be watery or runny) or stools with blood in it.

-- Different colour stools (a dog’s stool will reflect its diet.
-If a dog eats carrots or beetroot you will find his stools to be a little orange, however, if your dog only eats dog food, your dog stool should have a dark brown colour.
+- Different color stools – a dog’s stool will reflect its diet.
+If a dog eats carrots or beetroot you will find his stools to be a little orange, however, if your dog only eats dog food, your dog stool should have a dark brown color.
 Stools that are yellow, green, red or pitch black are a concern and indicate that an infection is taking place in your dog’s digestive system.
 Seek veterinary help immediately.

 Usually, if you can guarantee that your dog has not ingested anything apart from his/her normal diet, you should monitor your dog for the next few hours and see if the signs of discomfort persist.
-If they do not, or if you think that your dog has eaten anything out of his diet, specially foreign objects, see your veterinary doctor immediately.
+If the signs do not go away, or if you think that your dog has eaten anything out of his diet, especially foreign objects, see your veterinary doctor immediately.